google/ExoPlayer/extensions/opus/README.md

 ## Build instructions (Windows)

-We do not provide support for building this extension on Windows, however it should be possible to follow the Linux instructions in [Windows PowerShell][].
+We do not provide support for building this module on Windows, however it should be possible to follow the Linux instructions in [Windows PowerShell][].

 [Windows PowerShell]: https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell